 - Cavaliers have medium-length hair that you need to brush daily.

 - Their pendant-shaped ears require regular cleaning to prevent infections.

 Upload best Photos of your dog and we will show your dog photos in our Dog Gallery.

 Done.
 I tried to include maximum information in this post.
 Did you find this article helpful?
 Share this post, and let us know what you think by commenting below..

 If you love to read information about various dog breeds, keep reading more posts here

-and take a look at most popular dog breeds 2017
+Also read popular dog breeds 2017

 I love your dogs and dogs are the most cutest things in the world and I always wanted a teacup but i have 4 dogs at home